 On Nov.
-15, AFSP-Alabama's Lisa Dunn, Cindy Wiley, and Mary Bartlett presented about suicide prevention and AFSP at the Alabama Counseling Association in Montgomery.
+15, AFSP-Alabama's Lisa Holman, Cindy Wiley, and Mary Bartlett presented about suicide prevention and AFSP at the Alabama Counseling Association in Montgomery.

 Founded in 1966, the Alabama Counseling Association (ALCA) is an organization of counseling professionals who work in education, health care, residential, private practice, community agencies, government and business/industry settings.
 Serving as a dynamic network of professional counselors in the State of Alabama, ALCA is devoted to professional development and maintenance of high standards for those involved in the counseling profession.